TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * *Dagger*:
     * Fast weapon with low damage, but can attack on right click for use in the offhand.
     * Replaces the rapier
+* *Flint and Bronze*:
+    * Tinkers' Construct version of flint and steel
+    * Can receive durability based and melee modifiers, along with interaction based abilities
+    * Expanders increase area of effect, along with the unique fire primer modifier

 ### Broad

 These tools require the Tinker's Anvil to craft, a tier 3 component.
 Tool parts will possibly use of the Part Forge in the future.
-All broad tools are two handed, meaning the offhand is unavailable while using.
-To make up for this, a modifier that grants special attacks on use is planned.
+All broad tools are two handed, meaning the offhand is unavailable while using unless the offhanded modifier is applied.

 * *Sledgehammer*:
     * Area starts at 3x3, expanders increase to 3x5 then 5x5